-The article presents some excerpts of the spirited address of Pope John Paul II on the Feast of Pentecost in 1998 to an estimated worldwide crowd of five hundred thousand members of lay movements.
-The Holy Father intended his words to be disseminated with a deep sense of urgency throughout the Church.
+The article presents the spirited address of Pope John Paul II’s spirited address on Pentecost in 1998 to an estimated crowd of five hundred thousand members of universal lay movements.
+The pontiff intended an urgent dissemination of his message.

 “Today, I would like to cry out to all of you gathered here in St. Peter’s Square and to all Christians: Open yourselves to the gifts of the Spirit!
 Accept gratefully and obediently the charisms which the Spirit never ceases to bestow on us.”

-The Bishops of the Second Vatican Council had rediscovered “the charismatic dimension” of the Faith.
-The pontiff stated the rediscovery has been irreplaceable on the renewal of the Church’s life and mission in our time.
+The Bishops of the Second Vatican Council rediscovered “the charismatic dimension” of the Faith.
+The pontiff stated the rediscovery was paramount to the present renewal of the Church’s life and mission.